Thompson Sampling

 way we can learn more about the more promising candidates B and C whilst also not subjecting too many users to a poor

-experience with algorithm A.
+experience with option A.

 Describing a bandit problem more formally, for each arm/action $x_1,…,x_k$ we observe an outcome $y_1,…,y_k$ and a related reward $r_1(y_1),…,r_k(y_k)$ dependent on the outcome.
-In the example above the action is which algorithm to show the user and the outcome is the same as the reward, 1 if the user clicks and 0 if they don’t.
-The outcome $y$ in this example, either a click or no click, is a binary variable and as such it can be modelled as a Bernoulli distribution: given algorithm or arm $x_k$ the probability of observing a click is given by a parameter $\theta_k$. \begin{align} P(y_k=1|x_k)&=\theta_k \\ P(y_k=0|x_k)&=1-\theta_k \end{align} More generally the outcome given each action follows a distribution $y_k \sim q_{\theta_k}(.|x_k)$ parametrised by $\theta_k$.
+In the example above the action is which option to show the user and the outcome is the same as the reward, 1 if the user clicks and 0 if they don’t.
+The outcome $y$ in this example, either a click or no click, is a binary variable and as such it can be modelled as a Bernoulli distribution: given option or arm $x_k$ the probability of observing a click is given by a parameter $\theta_k$. \begin{align} P(y_k=1|x_k)&=\theta_k \\ P(y_k=0|x_k)&=1-\theta_k \end{align} More generally the outcome given each action follows a distribution $y_k \sim q_{\theta_k}(.|x_k)$ parametrised by $\theta_k$.
 The value of $\theta_k$ is unknown and we wish to estimate it from the observed data as we go along.
 Before making any observations we assume that $\theta_k$ follows some prior distribution $p(\theta_k)$.
 In the case of the Bernoulli distribution a common choice of prior is the beta distribution which is the conjugate prior for the Bernoulli.

 It makes sense that we wish to choose an action $x_k$ to maximise the expected reward $E[r_k(y_k)|x_k]$. $$ \underset{k}{\operatorname{argmax}} E[r_k(y_k)|x_k] = \underset{k}{\operatorname{argmax}} \int r_k(y_k)q_{\theta_k}(y_k|x_k)dy_k $$ Which in the simple bernoulli case boils down to choosing the action with the highest $\theta_k$. $$ \underset{k}{\operatorname{argmax}} E[r_k(y_k)] = \underset{k}{\operatorname{argmax}} \theta_k $$